Rate-Distortion Theory in Coding for Machines and its Application: Introduction

-We focus on three main approaches for coding for machines that have been presented in the literature so far: the \emph{full-input} approach, the \emph{model-splitting} approach, and the \emph{direct} approach.
+We focus on three main approaches for coding for machines that have been presented in the literature so far: the \emph{full-input} approach \cite{Choi_2018_ICASSP}, the \emph{model-splitting} approach \cite{choi2018deep,datta2022low}, and the \emph{direct} approach \cite{torfason2018towards,entropic_student,duan2022pcs}.
 In the full-input approach, an input signal is encoded and reconstructed before being passed to the machine task model for analysis.
-Note that this approach can differ from the naive approach presented above, because the codec used to encode and reconstruct the input may be specifically optimized for machine analysis.
+Note that this approach can differ from the naive approach presented above, because the codec used to encode and reconstruct the input may be specifically optimised for machine analysis.
 In the model-splitting approach, sometimes also known as \emph{collaborative intelligence}~\cite{kang2017neurosurgeon} or \emph{collaborative inference}~\cite{Shlezinger_Bajic_IOTM_2022}, the initial part (\emph{frontend}) of the task model is run on the edge device, yielding a latent representation of the input specific to a given task.
-This representation is then encoded, whether by using traditional codecs~\cite{kang2017neurosurgeon,choi2018deep}, or by purpose-built learnable methods~\cite{datta2022low,Choi2018NearLosslessDF} and transmitted to the cloud.
+This representation is then encoded, whether by using traditional codecs~\cite{kang2017neurosurgeon,choi2018deep}, or by purpose-built learned methods~\cite{datta2022low,Choi2018NearLosslessDF} and transmitted to the cloud.
 There, the remainder (\emph{backend}) of the task model is used to perform the desired analysis.
-Finally, in direct coding for machines, an asymmetric approach is used.
-The input signal is encoded and transmitted to the cloud, but instead of the input itself being reconstructed on the cloud, the decoder recreates the desired latent representation directly.
+Finally, in direct CfM, an asymmetric approach is used.
+The input signal is encoded and transmitted to the cloud, but instead of reconstructing the input itself, the decoder recreates the desired latent representation directly.
 Then, as in the model-splitting approach, the reconstructed latent representation is passed on to the backend of the task model, which performs the task. \figref{fig:approaches} provides a visual representation of these three approaches.
+Note also that there has been recent work on scalable human-machine coding, where the goal is to support the machine task(s) with partial decoding and human viewing with full decoding of the compressed bitstream.
+This has been done for images~\cite{face_scalable,hyomin,semantics_scalable}, video~\cite{Choi2022MMSP,HMFVC,hadi2023scalable_video}, and point clouds~\cite{ulhaq2024scalable_pc}.
+However, our focus here is on coding for machines only, which corresponds to the base layer of these scalable codecs.

+In this paper, we develop and utilise rate-distortion theory for machines, with specific attention to coding for deep models.
+The main contributions of our work are: